johncarlomaula/john-carlo.github.io/project5_telco.md

 - Customers who have a higher monthly charge and lower tenure tend to churn more (Figure 1).
 - Customers who are not senior citizens, have partners, have dependents, or don't use electronic checks are less likely to churn (Figure 2).
 - Customers with online security, online backup, device protection, and tech support are less likely to churn regardless of the cost and type of internet service (Figures 3 & 4).
-- Although customers with the *Fiber Optic* internet service are more likely to churn, it's due to the higher cost of that specific service rather than the quality of its services.
+- Although customers with the *Fiber Optic* are more likely to churn, it's due to the higher cost of that specific service rather than the quality of its services.

 Based on my findings from EDA, I determined 2 variables that will be useful in predicting churning: **dependents** and **monthly charges**.
 In addition, I created 3 new features using variables from the dataset: